OCA/l10n-italy/l10n_it_delivery_note/readme/CONFIGURE.rst

    Checking 'Display Delivery Method in Delivery Note Report' enables in report field 'Delivery Method'.

+   Checking 'Display total in DN with prices' enables in report the 'Import' column and the list of taxes with the sum of the total.

 2. *Inventory → Configuration → Warehouse Management → Delivery Note Types*

    In delivery note type you can specify if the product price have to be printed in the delivery note report/slip.